ogomezso/ogomezso.github.io/1_zettelkasten/build_k8s_cluster.md

 ##### Install K8s

 > [!important]
-> version must be on the same version
+> components must be on the same version

 ~~~shell